CMacBean/TabletRadio/README.md

 Audio can be either added via the devices iTunes music or imported from other apps and e-mail etc.

 The Amazing Audio Engine is used in this app to control the Core Audio and Audio Units.

+Default Apple Audio Units are currently used due to the time restraints for this project, however other AU plugins could have been created and used.